MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-event-hub-overview.md

 For general information about data ingestion in Azure Data Explorer, see [Azure Data Explorer data ingestion overview](ingest-data-overview.md).

-## Azure Data Explorer data connection authentication mechanisms
+## Azure Data Explorer data connection authentication options

-* [Managed Identity](managed-identities-overview.md) based data connection (recommended): Using a managed identity-based data connection is the most secure way to connect to data sources.
+* [Managed Identity](managed-identities-overview.md) based data connection (**recommended**): Using a managed identity-based data connection is the most secure way to connect to data sources.
 It provides full control over the ability to fetch data from a data source.
 Setup of a data connection using managed identity requires the following steps:
   1. [Add a managed identity to your cluster](configure-managed-identities-cluster.md).
   1. Grant permissions to the managed identity on the data source.
 To fetch data from Azure Event Hubs, the managed identity must have [Azure Event Hubs Data Receiver](/azure/role-based-access-control/built-in-roles#azure-event-hubs-data-receiver) permissions.